spacetelescope/jwst/docs/jwst/dark_current/reference_files.rst

-SCI      4      ncols x nrows x ngroups x nints  float ERR      4      ncols x nrows x ngroups x nints  float DQ       4      ncols x nrows x 1 x nints        integer
+SCI      4      ncols x nrows x ngroups x nints  float ERR      4      ncols x nrows x ngroups x nints  float DQ       4      ncols x nrows x 1 x nints        integer DQ_DEF   2      TFIELDS = 4                      N/A
 =======  =====  ===============================  =========

-The BINTABLE extension in dark reference files contains the bit assignments used in the DQ array.
+..
+The BINTABLE extension in dark reference files contains the bit assignments used
+.. in the DQ array.
 It uses ``EXTNAME=DQ_DEF`` and contains 4 columns:

-* BIT: integer value giving the bit number, starting at zero
+.. * BIT: integer value giving the bit number, starting at zero
-* VALUE: the equivalent base-10 integer value of BIT
+.. * VALUE: the equivalent base-10 integer value of BIT
-* NAME: the string mnemonic name of the data quality condition
+.. * NAME: the string mnemonic name of the data quality condition
-* DESCRIPTION: a string description of the condition
+.. * DESCRIPTION: a string description of the condition